jake-clark/jake-clark.github.io/index.md

 							<header><h3>Highlighted Conversation Articles</h3></header>

 								<p>
-								I've had the absolute pleasure of writing The Conversation, a NGO that aims to bridge the gap between researchers and the boarder community.
+								I've had the absolute pleasure of writing for The Conversation, a NGO that aims to bridge the gap between researchers and the boarder community.
 All of the articles are written by academics and researchers, and are published under a Creative Commons license.
-That means if you are a publisher/blogger etc. reading this and like these stories or others, feel free to republish them at your own discrection:
+That means if you are a publisher/blogger etc. reading this and like these stories or others, feel free to republish them at your own discretion!

 								<ul>
 									<li><a href="https://theconversation.com/googles-artificial-intelligence-finds-two-new-exoplanets-missed-by-human-eyes-89024">Google’s artificial intelligence finds two new exoplanets missed by human eyes</a></li>